Diet and nutrition for fertility

 A balanced diet includes a variety of foods from each of the main food groups, which over the course of a day will be in the right proportions.

-• We also need small quantity of fat in our diet but extra fat will be stored in the body and increases your risk of developing cardiovascular disease.
+- We also need a small quantity of fat in our diet but extra fat will be stored in the body and increases your risk of developing cardiovascular disease.

 Women should be cautious about eating seafood.
 Some contains mercury which, in high concentrations, has been linked to fertility problems.
 Avoid eating shark, marlin and swordfish completely.
 Tuna should also be limited to four 140g (5 oz) cans per week, because it contains more mercury than most fish.